🆕 Haystack 2.30 is here! Pass a plain string to any ChatGenerator

 Use the Model in a full RAG pipeline (on the web)

 Here, we will be using the same generator component as the above, in a full RAG pipeline.
-You can change this pipeline to use your own data source (such as a vector databse, Notion, documentation) instead of the LinkContentFetcher we are using here.
+You can change this pipeline to use your own data source (such as a vector database, Notion, documentation) instead of the LinkContentFetcher we are using here.

 from haystack.components.fetchers.link_content import LinkContentFetcher